freesouls/face-alignment-at-3000fps/README.md

 ###4. bad case
 ![](./bad_case.png)

-when you test new images without known the ground truth shape, you may encounter problems like this, actually it is **NOT** face alignment's problem, for the I just use OpenCV's default face detector, I choose the first the bounding box rectangle returned(line 345 in `utils.cpp`: `cv::Rect faceRec = faces[0];`), you can use all the bounding box by re-writing the function.
-And some time the face detector failed to detect a face in the image, your are required to use other face detector.
+when you test new images that do not have ground truth annotations, you may encounter problems like this, actually it is **NOT** face alignment's problem, for I just use OpenCV's default face detector, and choose the first bounding box rectangle returned by OpenCV(line 345 in `utils.cpp`: `cv::Rect faceRec = faces[0];`), you can use all the bounding box by re-writing the function.
+And sometimes the face detector may fail to detect a face in the image.

 # Future Development
 - I have add up the openMP to use multithread for faster training, it is really fast, takes an hour when the model is 5 layers deep and 10 trees in each forest with about 8000+ augmented images.